AGM Voting Legislation: Temporary Legislation is Further Extended

 Measures from the Corporate Insolvency and Governance Act (including AGM voting legislation) are extended to relieve pressure on businesses dealing with coronavirus.

 The Government has announced that previous measures put in place to protect businesses from insolvency will be extended in England.
 Continuing to give them much-needed breathing space during the coronavirus pandemic.

 The key change for UK Engage customers in England is the change to the temporary AGM voting legislation that covers virtual meetings.
-Companies (and other qualifying bodies) with obligations to hold AGMs will continue to have the flexibility to hold these meetings virtually until 30 December 2020 (an extension on the previous date of 30 September 2020).
+Companies (and other qualifying bodies) with obligations to hold AGMs and other meetings will continue to have the flexibility to hold these meetings virtually until 30 March 2021 (an extension on the previous date of 30 December 2020).
 This means that shareholders/members can continue to examine company papers and vote on important issues remotely.

 “It is vital that we continue to deliver certainty to businesses through this challenging time, which is why we are now extending these important and necessary measures to protect companies from insolvency.

 Through this measure, we want to ensure businesses are able to not only come through this testing period but also to plan, adapt and build back better.”

 The new temporary AGM voting legislation only applies to organisations that are formed under certain acts; these include: